-Marathi replaces the ऍ (U+090D) by ॲ (U+0972).
+Marathi uses ॲ (U+0972) instead of ऍ (U+090D).

-3.3.4 The Anusvara ( - U+0902)
+3.3.4 The Anusvara ( • U+0902)

 The Anusvara represents a homo-organic nasal.
 It replaces a conjunct group of a Nasal Consonant+Halant+Consonant belonging to that particular varga.
 Before a non-varga consonant the anusvara represents a nasal sound.
 Modern Hindi, Marathi and Konkani prefer the anusvara to the corresponding Half-nasal: